 11. By applying for the WriteNow Programme, the applicant warrants that all information submitted as part of its application is true (with the exception of any fictional written submissions), current and complete.

 12. All valid applications will be assessed by an initial judging panel (Initial Panel) made up of individuals with editorial expertise.
-The Initial Panel will choose one hundred and fifty (150) applications from writers who shall be invited to attend workshops in London, Cardiff, Glasgow and Belfast.
+The Initial Panel will choose one hundred and fifty (150) applications from writers who shall be invited to attend an online workshop.
 In determining which applicants will be invited to the WriteNow workshops the Initial Panel will evaluate various aspects of the applicant’s submission including: the potential for the writing to become the basis of a publication, the quality of writing or illustration, the originality of concept behind the writing and the commerciality of the writing.

 13. The Publisher regrets that it will not be able to give feedback on individual entries (other than that to be provided to the successful applicants at the workshops or during subsequent mentoring sessions).